Belgium flag

 Visa and residency

 Focus cities: Brussels, Antwerp, Ghent.
-Local reality: public transport is practical, while housing tends to be manageable outside premium districts.
+Local reality: In Brussels, public transport is practical, while housing tends to be manageable outside premium districts.

 Quick Stats